theorib/food-recipe-app-vanilla-javascript/README.md

 This is the final project for ["The Complete JavaScript Course 2024: From Zero to Expert!"](https://www.udemy.com/course/the-complete-javascript-course/) completed July 2023.

 I wrote all the JavaScript code for this app, always writing code before watching the taught content of the module.
-All CSS styles and proposed HTML markup for this project were provided by the course instructor [Jonas Schmedtmann](https://codingheroes.io/).
-This app was **not** styled for mobile, only for desktop in this instance.
+Most CSS styles and proposed HTML markup for this project were provided by the course instructor [Jonas Schmedtmann](https://codingheroes.io/).